LogentriesCommunity/le_android/README.md

  - datahub_port: is an int of the port number of your incoming connection on your DataHub machine.
 The default is port 10000, but this can be changed to any port by altering the /etc/leproxy/leproxyLocal.config file on your DataHub machine and restarting the leproxy daemon using "sudo service leproxy restart".

 - customID - is a String of the customID you may wish to add to your log events.
-This is different from the deviceID which is now automatically set and entered into your logs.

-The logger will now add the android deviceID as a Key Value Pair in your logs.
-This requires API 9 and above.

 NOTE: You cannot use both Token-based and DataHub-based AndroidLogger constructors in your application.
 You can only use one or the other.